Tax receipts T2202

 Can you help me with some questions about my tax return?

 Questions regarding the use of the T2202 form in the tax preparation process should be directed to the Canada Revenue Agency (CRA).
 Tax guides are available from any CRA office or a post office.
 CRA also publishes a booklet called P105 Students and Income Tax.
-In addition, you can find information specifically for students on CRA's website at
+In addition, you can find information specifically for students.

 I took multiple courses as a Continuing Education student but, only one course is being shown on my tax form.